harshulsingla0110/diffutil-recyclerview/README.md

  This is a performance issue.

  ### Solution ###
+ Solution in using DiffUtil.
+Now, the only added items will render.
+Say there were 3 previous item and then we add 3 more items, then code will only be called by these 3 new items i.e. the `onBindViewHolder` will be called only for these new added items.

- There are 2 ways 2 implement Diff Utils:
+ ## There are 2 ways 2 implement Diff Utils:

 #### 1. Recycler View Adpater ####
 - We have to implement Diff Util.